 Premium, ethically reared produce from the heart of the Forest of Dean

-Plump Hill Farm is a small family farm in the heart of the Forest of Dean run by husband and wife Deb and Stuart Blackmore, a venture borne out of a desire for self-sufficiency, an acute dislike of intensive farming practices, concerns about the decreasing numbers of traditional breeds and uncertainty about the provenance of the food on our plates.
+Plump Hill Farm is a small family farm in the heart of the Forest of Dean run by husband and wife Stuart and Deb Blackmore, a smallholding borne out of a dream for self-sufficiency, concerns about the decreasing numbers of heritage breeds and a desire to return to traditional farming practices.

 Plump Hill Farm is a labour of love; a lifestyle choice; a desire to do things properly.